SeqFormer: Sequential Transformer for Video Instance Segmentation: Method

 We introduce a fixed number of learnable embeddings to query the features of the same instance from each frame, termed Instance Queries.
-Different from the instance queries corresponding to frame-level instances in VisTR~\cite{VisTR}, our instance queries correspond to video-level instances.
-Since the changing appearance and position of the instance, the model should focus on different exact spatial locations of each frame.
+Different from the instance queries corresponding to frame-level instances in VisTR~\cite{VisTR}, which has a fixed number of input queries hardcoded by video length and maximum number of instances, our instance queries correspond to video-level instances.
+Since the changing appearance and position of the instance, the model should attend to different exact spatial locations of each frame.
 To achieve this goal, we propose to decompose the instance query into $T$ frame-specific box queries, each of which serves as an anchor for retrieving and locating features on the corresponding frame.

-At the first decoder layer, an instance query $\textbf{I}_q \in \R^{C}$ is used to query the instance features on features maps of each frame independently:
+At the first decoder layer, an instance query $\textbf{I}_q \in \mathbb{R}^{C}$ is used to query the instance features on features maps of each frame independently:

-where $\textbf{B}^1_t\in \R^{C}$ is the box query on frame $t$ from the $1$-st decoder layer, and DeformAttn indicates deformable attention module in ~\cite{deformableDETR} .
+where $\textbf{B}^1_t\in \mathbb{R}^{C}$ is the box query on frame $t$ from the $1$-st decoder layer, and DeformAttn indicates deformable attention module in ~\cite{deformableDETR} .
 Given a query element and the frame feature map $\textbf{f}_t$, deformable attention only attends to a small set of key sampling points.
 At the $l$-th $(l>1)$ layer, the box query $\textbf{B}^{l-1}_t$ from last layer is used as input:

-and the instance query aggregates the temporal features by a weighted sum of all the box queries, where the weights are end to end learned upon the box embedding:
+and the instance query aggregates the temporal features by a weighted sum of all the box queries at the end of every decoder layers, where the weights are end to end learned upon the box embedding:

 After $N_d$ decoder layers, we get an instance query and $T$ box queries for each instance.
 The instance query is a shared video-level instance representation, and the box query contains the position information for predicting the bound box on each frame.
-The $N$ instance queries are transformed into an output instance embedding and $T$ box embeddings $ \{\textbf{BE}_t\}^T_{t=1}, \textbf{BE}_t\in \R^{N\times d} $.
+We define the instance query $I_q^{N_d}$ and box queries $\{B_t^{N_d}\}^T_{t=1}$ from the last layer of decoder as output instance embedding and box embeddings $ \{\textbf{BE}_t\}^T_{t=1}, \textbf{BE}_t\in \mathbb{R}^{N\times d} $.